Album facts: Revolver

 At this stage in 1966 The Beatles were worn out from touring and wanted to spend more time in the studio, sculpting something unique.
-They had shed the mop top image of old and matured greatly as songwriters.
-George Harrison began to to blossom as songwriter and contributed three new compositions to Revolver: Taxman, Love You To and I Want to Tell You.
+They had shed the mop top image of old and matured greatly as artists.
+George Harrison began to blossom as an accomplished songwriter and contributed three new compositions to Revolver: Taxman, Love You To and I Want to Tell You.

 Originally The Beatles wanted to record Revolver in America, but EMI were unwilling to fit the bill.

 "We were going to record Revolver in America, but they wanted a fantastic amount of money to use the facilities there.
 We thought we'd forget it because they were obviously trying to take us for a ride because we were The Beatles." - Paul McCartney

 The iconic album cover was designed by The Beatles' longtime friend Klaus Voormann; a German artist and musician whom they met in their early Hamburg days.
 The cover is largely comprised of pencil drawings by Voormann blended with photographs by Robert Whitaker and Robert Freeman.

 Voormann won the Grammy Award for Best Album Cover, Graphic Arts on March 2nd 1967.

 "He did, and we were all very pleased with it.
 We liked the way there were little things coming out of people's ears, and how he'd collaged things on a small scale while the drawings were on a big scale.
 He also knew us well enough to capture us rather beautifully in the drawings.
 We were flattered." - Paul McCartney